 They are visually similar to the brown-lipped sea krait, but can be distinguished by the presence of a yellow upper lip as opposed to the brown upper lip of the aforementioned species.
-Can be differentiated from Saint Giron’s sea krait based on colouration (blue vs. brown), and from the yellow-bellied sea snake by general morphology (blunt vs. flattened elongate head) and patterning (banded vs. striped).
+Can be differentiated from the New Caledonian sea krait based on colouration (blue vs. brown), and from the yellow-bellied sea snake by general morphology (blunt vs. flattened elongate head) and patterning (banded vs. striped).

 The yellow-lipped sea krait has the widest distribution of any Laticauda species, occurring throughout the Indo-Pacific region from the eastern coast of India through to the islands of the western Pacific.

 A rare visitor to New Zealand, this species is most commonly seen around the northern North Island, with a few records as far south as the Wellington region.

 Ecology and Habitat

-A semi-aquatic species which spends up to 50% of their time on land (including the intertidal zone) when mature.
+A semi-aquatic species which spends up to 50% of its time on land (including the intertidal zone) when mature.
 They are often associated with the shallow waters surrounding islands, coral reefs, and mangroves where they can be seen hunting for prey at night, but have been reported as diving to depths of up to 60 metres when hunting in deeper waters.
 When on land they typically shift between basking sites and refugia (rock crevices, complex tree root structures, tree cavities, and various ground debris), and are known to be good climbers.
 Females tend to spend more time on land than males, although this is likely associated with reproductive factors.

 This species is typically solitary, although they can be found in large aggregations on land especially during the breeding season when several males can often be found courting lone females.

 Yellow-lipped sea krait do not breed in New Zealand.